AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

 -   Significantly improves the network throughput and packet forwarding rate per instance.
-A single instance can deliver a packet forwarding rate of up to 24,000,000 Kpps.
+A single instance can deliver a packet forwarding rate of up to 24,000,000 pps.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:4.
     -   Uses Intel ® Xeon ® Platinum 8369HB \(Cooper Lake\) or Intel ® Xeon® Platinum 8369HC \(Cooper Lake\) processors that deliver a turbo frequency of 3.8 GHz and a minimum clock speed of 3.3 GHz for consistent computing performance.